 Services that are covered for you What you must pay when you get these services Services require prior authorization and referral.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-In-network \$75 copay per stay for Medicare-covered outpatient facility or ambulatory surgical center.
+In-network 20% coinsurance per stay for Medicare-covered outpatient facility or ambulatory surgical center.
 Services require prior authorization and referral.
-Partial hospitalization services and Intensive outpatient services In-network Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization. \$40 copay per day.
+Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+In-network 20% coinsurance per day.
 Services require prior authorization and referral.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
-Personal Emergency Response System (PERS) Members who feel they are at risk of falls or emergencies in the home may request this mobile monitoring device The service \$0 copay for one device.
+Personal Emergency Response System (PERS) Members who feel they are at risk of falls or emergencies in the home may request this mobile monitoring device The service connects you to a 24-hour response center with the push of a button. \$0 copay for one device.